Museum of Modern Art: Architecture and design

 MoMA's Department of Architecture and Design was founded in 1932 as the first museum department in the world dedicated to the intersection of architecture and design.
 The department's first director was Philip Johnson who served as curator between 1932 and 1934 and between 1946 and 1954.
 The next departmental head was Arthur Drexler, who was curator from 1951 to 1956 and then served as head until 1986.

 The collection consists of 28,000 works including architectural models, drawings, and photographs.
 One of the highlights of the collection is the Mies van der Rohe Archive.
 It also includes works from such legendary architects and designers as Frank Lloyd Wright, Paul László, the Eameses, Betty Cooke, Isamu Noguchi, and George Nelson.
 The design collection contains many industrial and manufactured pieces, ranging from a self-aligning ball bearing to an entire Bell 47D1 helicopter.
 In 2012, the department acquired a selection of 14 video games, the basis of an intended collection of 40 that is to range from Pac-Man (1980) to Minecraft (2011).
+In 2026, MoMA and the Ambasz Institute began granting the Ambasz-MoMA Annual Prize for architecture.

 Management

 Attendance

 MoMA attracted 706,060 visitors in 2020, a drop of sixty-five percent from 2019, due to the COVID-19 pandemic.
-It ranked twenty-fifth on the List of most visited art museums in the world in 2020.
+It ranked twenty-fifth on the list of most visited art museums in the world in 2020.

 MoMA has seen its average number of visitors rise from about 1.5-million a year to 2.5-million after its new granite and glass renovation.
 In 2009, the museum reported 119,000 members and 2.8-million visitors over the previous fiscal year.
 MoMA attracted its then highest-ever number of visitors, 3.09 million, during its 2010 fiscal year; however, attendance dropped 11 percent to 2.8 million in 2011.
 Attendance in 2016 was 2.8 million, down from 3.1 million in 2015.

 The museum was open every day since its founding in 1929, until 1975, when it closed one day a week (originally Wednesdays) to reduce operating expenses.
 In 2012, it again opened every day, including Tuesday, the one day it has traditionally been closed.